nicoleorzan/ad_exam/c++/REPORT.md

 The aim of this exam was to implement and test a Binary Search Tree in the c++ language.
 We organized our project dividing it into two main parts: the first part concerns the code implementation; we divided the code into an header, "btree.h", located inside the "include" folder, in which are defined and implemented the classes BTree and its component, and a source file "btree.cc", located inside the "src" folder, in which the longer functions are implemented.
-The second part concerns the code testing, for which we wrote the file "main_test.cc" where we checked the correcness of the code using different variable types, and the files contained inside the "test" folder, where we took tests to check the behavior of the time for the lookup inside the tree.
+The second part concerns the code testing, for which we wrote the file "main_test.cc" where we checked the correctness of the code using different variable types, and the files contained inside the "test" folder, where we took tests to check the behavior of the time for the lookup inside the tree.

 # The Code